Nuntis-Spayz/Send-To-Saber/README.md

      the 64 bit cross compiler.

-Once up and running, before you open the project you will have to use the online pacakage manager, in the Lazarus IDE, to install the following packages
+Once up and running, before you open the project you will have to use the online package manager, in the Lazarus IDE, to install the following packages

 * Requires Package "Synapse 40.1" - for unit Synaser - serial port access